VinDesiraju/Extractive-Text-Summarizer/README.md

 - Google Colab (for the provided Google Drive integration)

 ## Execution
-Upload the file and text file to Google Colab and run all cells.
+Upload the ipynb file and text file to Google Colab and run all cells.

 ## Example
 An example usage is provided in the script for summarizing the "gift-of-magi.txt" story.